ddev/ddev/docs/content/developers/building-contributing.md

 ```

 Make sure the API keys are not included to the sources; they are linked during
-the compilation using a GitHub secret.
+compilation using a GitHub secret.

 ## Building